Protecting Lifestyles

 • Check emergency plans with your children’s day care or school.

-• Identify a non-local friend or relative household members can notify when they are safe, they may be in a better position to communicate between separated families.
+• Identify a non-local friend or relative household members can notify when they are safe.
+They may be in a better position to communicate between separated families.

 • If you have a cell phone, program that person(s) as “ICE” (In Case of Emergency) in your phone.
-If you are in an accident, emergency personnel will often check your ICE listings in order to get a hold of someone you know.
+If you are in an accident, emergency personnel will often check your ICE listings in order to get ahold of someone you know.

 • Text messages can often get around network disruptions when a phone call might not be able to get through.